bleunguts/bleunguts/portfolio2013.md

 **Methodology:** Scrum plugin for TFS, TFS Team Explorer, TDD

-**Description:**

-IGT has been the leading company specializing in design, manufacturing, distribution and sales of computerized gaming equipment.
-Greenfield development of a new CVT gaming system which manages an enterprise of FOBT betting terminals (C# server, C++ transport layer, .NET 3.5)
+**Description:** IGT specializes in design, manufacturing, distribution and sales of computerized gaming equipment.
+This role involved Greenfield development of a new CVT gaming system which manages an enterprise of FOBT betting terminals (C# server, C++ transport layer, .NET 3.5)

 **Projects:**

-- Develop orchestrating system that distributes game packages to hardware game terminals.
+- Developed orchestrating system that distributes game packages to hardware game terminals.
 (C#, gaming protocol SSAS)
-- Develop communications to BetServer C++ that receives a random seed for betting outcome calculations
+- Developed communications to BetServer C++ that receives a random seed for betting outcome calculations
-- Implementing features on the Ticket in and Ticket out bet terminal management module (C#)
+- Implemented features on the Ticket in and Ticket out bet terminal management module (C#)
-- Estate wide reporting module of gaming terminal PnL.
+- Developed estate wide reporting module of gaming terminal PnL.

 # Goldman Sachs